 |8:30 AM||10:45 AM|

-All high school students (freshmen through seniors) are welcome to attend the Wednesday Night Youth Group which meets at The Living Room (810 N. Yale) from 7:10 – 8:10 on Wednesday nights during the school year.
-On these gathering nights we have open discussion about Bible stories and relevant high interest topics along with an opportunity to share the highs and lows of daily life.
-We also try to explore and explain the way we see God working in our lives.
-It is an informal yet meaningful evening.
-We welcome any friend (or friends) of members to be part of this group.
-Our adult leaders are Chris Blain, Jane Klug, and Adam Roosa.
+I want to welcome all senior high students to our Wednesday Evening Youth Group which meets at The Living Room (810 N. Yale) from 7:10-8:10 on Wednesday nights during the school year.
+On these gathering nights we have open discussions about Bible stories and relevant high interest topics along with an opportunity to share the highs and lows of daily/weekly life.
+Along with monthly game nights and occasional events, we focus on using our time to explore and try to explain the way we see God working in our lives.
+It is a very informal and meaningful evening and bringing a friend or friends is always welcomed.

 One of the great gifts of our Lutheran heritage is the strong emphasis on the life of faith as a journey, always going and growing toward a more mature witness to the love of God in Jesus.
 We know God is not finished with us yet.
 Not only is the younger set engaged in learning at OSLC (be it in Sunday School, Wednesday School, Confirmation, First Communion Instruction, Youth Group, Vacation Bible School, Bible Camp, etc.) but our adults are also engaged with the Word through several weekly Bible study opportunities as well as occasional Sunday morning adult classes, book study series and thematic, short-term learning opportunities sprinkled throughout the year.